 6.Hormonal disturbances are often accompanied by fatigue.
 Menopause and Andropause (Ageing) with low estrogen, progesterone, testosterone, and pregnenolone cause fatigue through the day that aggravates during exercise, while underactive thyroid causes morning tiredness and tiredness at rest.Insulin resistance causes permanent tiredness that often worsens by Sleep Apnea and IR related Depression.

 7.Chronic medication overuse is a hidden cause of fatigue as often interfere with primary cell energy production.
 Some antihypertensive drugs, statins, steroids, sedatives, antidepressants, antihistaminics can cause tiredness and drowsiness often perceived as a lack of energy.

 8.Nutritional depletion: many microelements such as Zinc, Magnesium, Selenium, Molybdenum, Copper, Chromium are essential cofactors in energy production activities.
 It is so easy to miss it and very sufficient to treat once is recognized.
 The same applies to vitamins.

-9.Impaired detoxification either from genetic predisposition or environmental overload can practically contribute to any of the causes mention above and demonstrate how everything in our body is interconnected into one cohesive system.
+9.Impaired detoxification either from hereditary predisposition or environmental overload can practically contribute to any of the causes mention above and demonstrate how everything in our body is interconnected into one cohesive system.

-Finding the cause of fatigue and treating that particular cause respecting everyone biochemical and genetic individuality, their environmental uniqueness and interconnections in our body are paramount of Integrative medical approach.
+Finding the cause of fatigue and treating that particular cause respecting everyone’s biochemical and DNA individuality, their environmental uniqueness, and interconnections in our body are paramount of the Integrative medical approach.